AbuTalha3/Rock-Climbing-Competition-Fixture/README.md

 <!-- > Describe between 1-3 key features of the application. -->

-- *Understanding Git, GitHub and GitHub Workflow*
+- *Understanding Git, GitHub, and GitHub Workflow*
 - *Configuring Linters*
 - *Creating pull requests and merging*